Omega-3 Fatty Acids: Essential Fats for Heart, Brain, and Beyond

 Jakub Skiba

-Omega-3s are essential fatty acids - healthy fats that your body can’t make on its own.
-That means you must get them through food or supplements.
+Omega-3s are essential polyunsaturated fatty acids that your body cannot make on its own.
+You need to get them from food or supplements.

-• ALA (alpha-linolenic acid) - found in plant oils like flaxseed and walnuts
+• ALA (alpha-linolenic acid): Found in plant oils like flaxseed, chia, and walnuts

-• DHA (docosahexaenoic acid) - also found in fatty fish and especially important for brain and eye health
+• DHA (docosahexaenoic acid): Found in fatty fish and algae oil, important for normal brain and eye function

-While ALA is an essential nutrient, your body only converts a small amount of it to EPA and DHA.
-That’s why direct sources of EPA and DHA are often recommended.
+While ALA is essential, only a small portion is converted to EPA and DHA, so direct sources of EPA and DHA are recommended for optimal intake.

 Heart Health

-Omega-3s help reduce triglycerides, lower blood pressure, decrease inflammation, and may reduce the risk of heart attack and stroke.
-Both EPA and DHA support healthy arteries and heart rhythm.
+Omega-3s support healthy triglyceride levels, normal blood pressure, and overall heart function.
+Both EPA and DHA contribute to maintaining healthy arteries and normal heart rhythm.

 Eye Health

-EPA and DHA have natural anti-inflammatory effects.
-They may help ease symptoms of rheumatoid arthritis and support overall joint comfort.
+EPA and DHA help maintain a healthy inflammatory response and support overall joint comfort.

 Pregnancy and Child Development

-There is no official RDA (Recommended Dietary Allowance) for omega-3s, but major health organizations suggest:
+There is no official RDA for omega-3s, but guidance from health organizations suggests:

 Top Food Sources of Omega-3 Fatty Acids